Submitting information

 There are many reasons why you would like to use Native Tokens.

-Whereas you want to create your own cryptocurrency and share it friends,or you want to play around with the cardano ecosystem, you want to create your own NFT.
+Whereas you want to create your own cryptocurrency and share it with friends, or you want to play around with the Cardano ecosystem, you want to create your own NFT.

 Every decision is personal.

-Once again I advise you the read Official documentation
+Once again I advise you to read the Official documentation.

 After minting a token, can you help to submit it on the Cardano Token Registry?